yefenny/appfrench-capstone-client/README.md

 Appfrench is an app that use the space-repetition technique to help you learn new words in french.

-### 1. Working Prototype (to do later)
+### 1. Working Prototype

-(Example) You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+You can access a working prototype of the React app here: https://appfrench-client.yefenny.vercel.app/ and Node app here: https://hidden-reaches-87284.herokuapp.com/

 ### 2. User Stories